Lain1wakura/RoundHashFunction-v1-/README.md

 # RoundHashFunction-v1-
- Second version of hash function with new additionals
+Hash function with salt and quantity of rounds to hash the text